 During an in vitro preclinical test, researchers will expose target cells to a novel drug and monitor its effects.
 In vitro testing is especially helpful for identifying whether or not a novel drug has any toxic or carcinogenic effects.

-In a 2018 study, researchers in Italy used in vitro testing to monitor the toxic effects of molybdenum oxide nanoparticles, a promising new cancer treatment.
-Nanoparticles are small, or ultrafine, particles that are typically 1–100 nanometers in size.
+In a 2018 study, researchers in Italy used in vitro testing to monitor the toxic effects of molybdenum oxide nanoparticles, a

 The authors of one 2017 study identified personalized cancer treatment options using in vitro models.